AmSaleh21/IT_Java/README.md

     -Task_2 : Simple server client, send a message and close both -Task_3 : Create a chat Application using threads, server and multiple clients, the server know when a client is open or closed and closes when all clients are closed.

+Day 7: Database connection

+    Task : connect to a Database, add, insert, update, and delete based on user action.